Govee Introduces Floor Lamp 3 and Lantern Floor Lamp, Redefining Smart Floor Lamp Color Accuracy With LuminBlend+ Technology

 Govee Floor Lamp 3: Industry-Leading Color Accuracy in a Floor Lamp

-- Spot-free, ultra-dense LED array: With 144 RGB and 144 warm-cool white LEDs — double the density of its predecessor — the Floor Lamp 3 eliminates visible hotspots entirely.
-An optimized bead-to-diffuser distance ensures perfectly even illumination from every angle.

-- Dual-ring illuminated base, redesigned from the ground up: The Floor Lamp 3 features an all-new aluminum alloy unibody crowned by a signature dual-ring illuminated base — a standalone ambient light that glows whether the lamp is on or off.
+Additionally, the Floor Lamp 3 features an all-new aluminum alloy unibody crowned by a signature dual-ring illuminated base — a standalone ambient light that glows whether the lamp is on or off.
 Every detail, from the seamless matte finish to the illuminated base rings, reflects a generational leap in smart lamp industrial design.

 Govee Lantern Floor Lamp: A First-of-Its-Kind Ambient and Functional Experience